chinmaysahu/SignDetect/README.md

 Due to the huge size of the retrained mobilenet model, it couldn't be uploaded onto the github.
 Please follow the code for retraining the model.
 <br>

-Rest of the write up will be available soon.